-History is a lens upon the past conducive to our perhaps not repeating similar mistakes in the present and future.
+History is a lens upon the past conducive to our perhaps not repeating similar mistakes (as Winston Churchill suggested) in the present and future.
 Anthropology is a lens on culture enabling us potentially to break with the violence of the past, a violence so endemic to all cultural institutions.